tommasomoretti/nameless-analytics/README.md

 ## Basic requirements
-- Google Consent Mode installed
+- Google Consent Mode installed on a website
 - A client-side Google Tag Manager container installed on a website
 - A server-side Google Tag Manager container hosted on App Engine or Cloud Run (Stape.io to be tested)
 - A Google BigQuery dataset with write permissions